-СНМ 131 GENERAL CHEMISTRY I/LAB
+CHM 131 GENERAL CHEMISTRY I/LAB

-4 (3 lecture, 1 lab) Credits: (F 2008 based on Sufficient Demand) Prerequisites: MATH 108
+Term: (F 2008 based on Sufficient Demand)

+Prerequisites: MATH 108

 The first course in the two-semester general chemistry sequence covering the general principles of modern chemistry.
 Topics covered include: atomic structure, stoichiometry, chemical reactions, chemical bonding, the periodic table, and the states of matter.
 The laboratory portion of the course provides hands-on experience dealing with the topics covered in the lecture portion.
 The experimental nature of the science of chemistry and the mathematical treatment of data are emphasized.